 One thing Elliot and I really wanted to do during our Florida Keys trip was make it out to Dry Tortugas National Park, a small national park that sits out in the ocean roughly 70 miles from Key West.
 You can only reach this national park via either boat or seaplane, which makes it one of the least-visited national parks in the US.

-If you opt to take the public ferry to the park, it's a full-day trip, with the boat ride taking roughly 2.5 hours each way.
-If you opt for the seaplane trip, you can do it in half a day since the flight is only 35 minutes each way.
+If you opt to take the public Yankee Freedom ferry to the park, it's a full-day trip, with the boat ride taking roughly 2.5 hours each way.
+If you opt for the seaplane trip with Key West Seaplane Adventures, you can do it in half a day since the flight is only 35 minutes each way.

 Elliot and I opted to do the half-day seaplane trip, which was seriously SO much fun.
 We left from the Key West airport, and flew low over a very calm ocean, keeping an eye out for dolphins, sea turtles, and shipwrecks that we could spot from the air.